Hey Crafty Babes!

 Check out my video below and see if any of this process makes you feel less intimidated by printing at home!

 Oh, and to help make this process even easier for you, download the Photoshop template that I use here.
+(TIP: be sure to turn Guides ON so you can see the guidelines on the template.
+Otherwise it will just look like a blank white page.)

 Keep on scrapping!